 This course can lead to the Final Certificate in Architecture (Part 3) ARB/RIBA.
 It is recognised by Architects Registration (ARB) and the Royal Institute of British Architects (RIBA).
 Successful completion, together with Part 1 and Part 2 qualifications, enables you to register with the Architects Registration Board.

 I've really enjoyed the excellent sessions by visiting lecturers from different areas of the industry which have brought the real world into the classroom.

 Robert Leslie, architecture and property student

 - 1 year part time.
 Start: January.

-- Professional status in Surveying, Architecture or Civil Engineering.
-RIBA part 1 and 2 or international equivalent are essential for entry.
+- Professional status in Surveying, Architecture or Civil Engineering from a UK institution.
+RIBA part 1 and 2 are essential for entry.
 A case study project is required.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students